- Welcome to St. Mary’s English Department.

 - Ms C. Haran

 English is part of the core curriculum for all pupils at Key Stage 3.
-Pupils have five lessons of English a week.
+Pupils have six lessons of English a week.
 We encourage our pupils to become critical, creative and effective communicators.
 Our KS3 curriculum provides pupils with opportunities to explore a range of stimuli including peers, poetry, prose, drama, non-fiction and media.
 The three strands of the cross-curricular skill of Communication – talking and listening, reading and writing are all promoted and developed in the English Department.

 CCEA English Language and English Literature are both available to study at GCSE.
 We also provide opportunities for a small number of pupils to follow courses in Entry Level English and Essential Skills Communication.